rob-luke/Neuroimaging.jl/README.md

   - [ ] Generalise many of the concepts and add new analysis types and examples
   - [ ] Start chipping away at improvements!
 Pull requests are appreciated for any aspect of the code base

+**In general I am pleased to welcome contributions and improvements to all aspects of this project.**
+The current code base is a starting point, but I am happy to integrate improvements to any aspect of the code.
+Any code changes must allow for the existing examples analysis to work (but its ok to change API etc).

 # Neuroimaging